 Group 2.
 Ebacc (at least 3 GCSEs)

-Either Combined Science (2 GCSEs) and choose an additional one from Geography, History, Spanish or Computer Science
+Either Combined Science (2 GCSEs) and choose an additional one from French, Geography, History, Spanish or Computing

 Group 3.
 Open (2 GCSEs or Vocational Awards)

 The full range of options can be viewed in detail in the Options Booklet.
-These include: Animal Care, Art, Child Development, Computer Science, Construction, Design Technology, Drama, Food & Nutrition, Geography, Health & Social Care, History, Hospitality & Catering, Creative iMedia, Music, Photography, PE, Triple Science, Spanish, Sport and P.E.
+These include: Animal Care, Art, Child Development, Computer Science, Construction, Design Technology, Drama, French, Geography, History, Hospitality & Catering, Creative iMedia, Music, Photography, PE, Triple Science, Spanish, Sport and P.E.